 Reconciling different abstract or soft systems is a theme of Checkland’s "soft systems methodology”.

-A system is composed of actors interacting in orderly activities to maintain the system’s state and/or transform inputs into outputs.
+System: an entity describable as actors interacting in activities to advance the system’s state and/or transform inputs into outputs

 This is true in Ashby’s cybernetics, Forrester’s system dynamics and Checkland’s soft systems